SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/LineEdit.md

 **Basic Steps**

-1. Click on "Object Operation" > "Line Operation" > "Trim".
+1. Click on "Object Operation" > "Object Editing" gallery >  "Edit Node" group > "Trim".
 2. Select one line object as a baseline, and then a prompt will be shown: Please select a segment to be trimmed.
 3. Select the part of the line object that you want to trim off.
 After trimming, the baseline is still retained, and the part of the line segment that was clicked by the mouse will be deleted. **Note**: The system field (except SmUserID) values of the new object are assigned by the system, and values of non-system fields and the SmUserID field will keep that of the trimmed object.